| Previous | Next | |

 public static final java.util.Comparator<Rational> simpleComparator = (r1,r2) -> r1.compareTo(r2);

-to customize the sort order of various sorts.
+We can use Comparators to customize the sort order of various sorts.
 The program SortRationalsWithLambdas contains several examples of this.

-When we compile the code to produce a jar with mvn package
+When we compile the code to produce a jar with mvn package,

-we can run this program as we did earlier, with java -cp...
+we can run this program as we did earlier, with java -cp... showing several ways of sorting.

 java -cp target/rational11-1.0-SNAPSHOT.jar edu.ucsb.cs56.pconrad.rational.SortRationalsWithLambdas